-The Group monitors the risk of a shortage of liquidity through the use of bank overdrafts, bank loans and lease contracts.
+The Group monitors the risk of a shortage of liquidity through the use of bank overdrafts, bank loans, short-term loans from related parties and lease contracts.
 The Group has access to a sufficient variety of sources of funding, then this risk is expected to be minimal.